Larson wins rain-delayed NASCAR Cup race at Watkins Glen

 POINTS BATTLE

-Fifteen drivers are locked into 16-driver field for the playoffs, with Ryan Blaney and Martin Truex Jr. still battling for points.
+Fifteen drivers are locked into the playoffs, with Ryan Blaney and Martin Truex Jr. still battling for points.
 They entered the race separated by 26 and started side-by-side on Row 13.
-Truex picked up only one point — finishing one spot ahead of his rival.
+Truex picked up only one point.

 KIMI’S DAY